Hellmakima/instagram/devdocs/build_principles.md

 ## Future Add-ons

-- Rate limiting via Redis or API Gateway
 - User scopes/roles (admin, mod, etc.) for granular access control
-- Webhooks for auth events (login, logout, password reset)
 - Email & phone verification (via OTP)
-- all flow is via http/https
+- all flow is via http/https (no WebSockets Secure (wss) for now) might need for voice/video calls
+  - but when you add wss, just slot it as a dedicated realtime service (keep it isolated!)
+- Sanitize all user input (e.g., prevent XSS)